 A major security bug has hit FaceTime, allowing users to snoop on other contacts using the group conferencing feature on FaceTime.
 The bug essentially allows a user to – call anyone, add themselves to the call, and listen to them via their microphone, regardless of whether the call has been answered.
-The bug was discovered earlier today and at the time of writing this article, Apple has temporarily disabled its group conferencing feature to avoid the bug from spreading and causing havoc.
+The bug was discovered earlier today, and at the time of writing this article, Apple has temporarily disabled its group conferencing feature to prevent the bug from spreading and causing havoc.

 Step 1.
 FaceTime your friend

 Step 2.
 Add your own number to the call

 — Brandon Arvanaghi 🐱 (@arvanaghi) January 29, 2019